arnolanglade/arnolanglade.github.io/site/collections/_experiences/70-sylius.md

 tags: [PHP, Javascript]
 homepage: no
 link: "https://sylius.com"
-blurb: Sylius is an open source eCommerce Platform.
+blurb: As a member of the Sylius core team, I was involved in the development of Sylius.
+Sylius is an open-source e-commerce framework that simplifies the creation of online stores.
 ---